Co-Owner of K & D Roofing

 If your roofer asks for a large down payment upfront or says that the roof needs to be paid in full before they can finish, this can be a clear sign of a scam.
 Even if an insurance check is paying for the entirety of the damage, the roofing company shouldn’t need all of that money upfront.

 Instead, half to start, and the other half when finished is a good policy and more commonly accepted by the industry.
 If you are skeptical about the roofing contractors you’ve been talking to, make sure to contact multiple local teams before you sign anything.
 Requesting quotes is a common part of the roofing industry and it is the smart thing to do, especially when insurance is involved.

 Hopefully, these tips will help you steer clear of any roofing scams and keep a good roof over you and your families head.
 If you’re living in the Raleigh area and find yourself in need of some roof work, K&D Roofing would be happy to help.
-Reach out to us today to learn more or receive an estimate.
+Reach out to us today to learn more or receive a FREE estimate.